Get the most recent information on South Australia's response to the Coronavirus pandemic.

 - Victim Support Service - the South Australian statewide service for victims of crime offers therapeutic, emotional and practical support.

-- Office for the Victims' Rights - the commissioner helps victims in their dealings with the criminal justice system and public agencies.
+- Office of the Commissioner for Victims' Rights - the commissioner helps victims in their dealings with the criminal justice system and public agencies.

 - South Australian Police - the first point of contact for reporting a crime.

-- 1800 Respect - the National Sexual Assault and Family and Domestic Violence counselling service.
+- 1800 Respect - the National Sexual Assault and Family and Domestic Violence phone counselling service.

 - Yarrow Place - an inclusive service for anyone who has been sexually assaulted.

 - Domestic Violence and Aboriginal Family Violence Gateway - a support service that helps single women and women and children experiencing or escaping domestic or family violence in South Australia.

-- Witness Assistance Service - an information, education, support and referral service for victims of crime, witnesses for the prosecution, and their immediate families in matters that are dealt with by the Office of the Director of Public Prosecutions.
+- Witness Assistance Service - for information, education, support and referral services for victims of crime, witnesses for the prosecution, and their immediate families in matters that are dealt with by the Office of the Director of Public Prosecutions.

 - The eSafety Woman - resources which aim to help manage technology risks and abuse.

-- Homicide Victims Support Group - for further information on this group, contact the DCS Victim Services Unit by email at firstname.lastname@example.org or phone 1800 370 550.
+- Homicide Victims Support Group - for further information on this group, contact the Victim Services Unit by email DCSVictimServices@sa.gov.au or phone 1800 370 550.